Deodoro da Fonseca: Paraguayan War, 1864–1870

-Political career
+Later career, 1870–1889

-As Governor of Rio Grande do Sul, Fonseca was courted by republican intellectuals such as Benjamin Constant and Ruy Barbosa in the café society of São Paulo.
+As governor of Rio Grande do Sul, Fonseca was courted by republican intellectuals such as Benjamin Constant and Ruy Barbosa in the café society of São Paulo.
 In 1886, alerted that the imperial government was ordering the arrest of prominent republicans, Fonseca went to Rio de Janeiro and assumed leadership of the army faction that supported the abolition of slavery in Brazil.

 Emperor Pedro II had advocated the abolition of slavery for decades, freeing his own slaves in 1840, but he believed slavery should be done away with slowly to avoid damaging the Brazilian economy.
 The government, nominally headed by his daughter, Isabel, Princess Imperial of Brazil, abolished slavery entirely in 1888, during her third regency while her father was away from the country.
 Enraged oligarchs played a role in the subsequent coup d'état.
 Fonseca's prestige placed him at the head of the military coup that deposed the emperor on 15 November 1889, and he was briefly the head of the provisional government that called a Constituent Congress to draft a new constitution for a republic.
 Soon, however, he was in conflict with the civilian republican leaders.
 His election as president on 25 February 1891, by a narrow plurality, was backed with military pressure on Congress.

-Provisional Government and Presidency of Brazil

-The Fonseca administration, divided by political and personal animosity between Fonseca and Vice President Floriano Peixoto, encountered strong opposition within Congress, which chose a policy of obstruction.
-During the first months of his presidency, he permitted his ministers almost unrestricted control of their ministries.
-Arbitrary presidential decrees, such as the concession of the port of Torres to a private company and Decree 528, which opened the country to further immigration except by Africans, as well as the disastrous conduct of economic policy during the bubble of the Encilhamento, strengthened the resistance in Congress, which coalesced around Peixoto and soured public opinion.
-That also caused republicans in the South to withdraw their support from the marshal and provisional government.
-The situation reached a crisis stage when Fonseca dissolved the National Congress and declared a "state of emergency" on 3 November 1891.
-A group of deputies opposed the decision and found support among the high-ranking officers of the Navy, including Admiral Custódio José de Melo.
-The marshal found himself on the brink of a civil war.
-On 23 November 1891, he signed a resignation to no one in particular and turned over the presidency to Peixoto.
+Presidency, 1889–1891